Critical Audit Matters (CAMs): What You Need To Know

 3. Avoid boilerplate audits and CAMs

-CAMs will vary from year to year and company to company as environmental factors and circumstances change.
+CAMs will vary year-to-year and by company as environmental factors and circumstances change.
 Some CAMs might crop up annually and may always require especially challenging, subjective, or complex auditor judgment.
 However, it should be assumed that they might be unique to that year’s audit only.

 4. Clarify relationships between CAMs and a company’s critical accounting estimates